Integration of information

 Nationwide transfer of information is needed when information is delivered to registers maintained by the National Institute for Health and Welfare (THL) or when rare tests are ordered from specialist laboratories, for instance.

-Transfer of information between organisations
+Transfer of information between organizations

 Transfer of information between health care organisations

-Laboratories collaborate in many ways and laboratory requests and results must travel swiftly and safely to different health care units.
+Laboratories collaborate in many ways and test requests and results must travel swiftly and safely to different health care units.
 Remote sample collection sites and even small units performing laboratory tests must be connected to the laboratory system.
 Working connections are also needed when acquiring special analytics from another laboratory.